julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 - boundary-setting rituals like **The Three-Night Watch** and **Buried Guard Jar**
 - and long-term practices like **The Planted Threshold Seal**

-Each one is placed where it belongs: entry, clearing, holding, or maintenance; so you’re not guessing what to use or when.
+Each one is placed where it belongs: entry, clearing, holding, or maintenance; so you’re **not guessing what to use or when**.

 ---